eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 layout: post
 title: "From the SNES to the PlayStation: Understanding CPU pipelines"
 #date: 2026-08-19 00:00:00 -0300
-description: The SNES CPU runs one instruction at a time.
-The PlayStation's runs five at once, and it refuses to hide that from you.
+description: What I learned about CPU pipelines when moving from SNES to PlayStation emulation, and what it takes to emulate the R3000A correctly.
 #img: r3000a-pipeline.png
 tags: [emulator, mips, cpp, playstation, snes, cpu]
 ---

-I came to PlayStation emulation from the SNES expecting the jump to be about scale: faster CPU, more memory, a 3D chip instead of a tile engine.
-Same shape of problem, more of it.
+After spending some time writing a SNES emulator, I decided to move on to the PlayStation.
+I was expecting the jump to be mostly about scale: a faster CPU, more memory, and a 3D chip instead of a tile engine.
+The same shape of problem, just more of it.

-That's not what happened.
-The PlayStation's CPU is pipelined — five instructions in flight at once — and unlike anything I'd emulated before, it doesn't hide that from the program running on it.
-Get it wrong and the BIOS doesn't boot.
+That's not quite what I found.
+The PlayStation's CPU is pipelined, meaning it can have five instructions executing at the same time, and unlike anything I had emulated before, it doesn't hide that fact from the programs running on it.
+If the emulator doesn't get this behavior right, the BIOS won't even boot.

-TL;DR [here][repository] is the emulator, if you'd rather read code than prose.
+As always, you can choose to jump right into the [repository][repository] and see the code for yourself, or read this article first.
+It's up to you.

-### Where I was coming from: the 65816
+### The SNES CPU: the 65816

 The SNES CPU is a Ricoh 5A22, built around a [WDC 65816][65816] core.
-A 16-bit descendant of the 6502, it runs the way you'd naively draw a CPU on a whiteboard: fetch, decode, execute, move on.
-Then the next one.
+It's a 16-bit descendant of the famous 6502, and it works the way you would naively draw a CPU on a whiteboard: fetch an instruction, decode it, execute it, and move on to the next one.

-One piece of vocabulary first, since the whole post turns on it.
-The **program counter**, `pc`, is a register holding the address of the next instruction to execute.
-Executing an instruction advances it past that instruction's bytes; a jump or a branch sets it somewhere else entirely.
+Before proceeding, it's important to cover one piece of vocabulary, since the whole post depends on it.
+The **program counter** (`pc`) is a register that holds the address of the next instruction to be executed.
+Executing an instruction advances it past that instruction's bytes, while a jump or a branch sets it to somewhere else entirely.

-Here's a stretch of SNES code in memory, with `pc` sitting at the start of it.
-The accumulator is in 8-bit mode here — widen it to 16 and `LDA #$42` takes an extra byte and an extra cycle:
+Consider the stretch of SNES code below, with `pc` sitting at the start of it.
+The accumulator is in 8-bit mode here (in 16-bit mode, `LDA #$42` would take an extra byte and an extra cycle):

 {% include diagrams/snes-memory-bytes.svg %}

-Three instructions, and together they actually do something: put `$42` in the accumulator — `A`, the 65816's main working register — add one to it, and store the result at address `$2000`. `A` ends up holding `$43`, and so does memory at `$2000`.
+We have three instructions, and together they do something useful: put the value `$42` in the accumulator (`A`, the 65816's main working register), add one to it, and store the result at address `$2000`.
+In the end, `A` holds `$43`, and so does the memory at `$2000`.

-Their lengths differ. `LDA #$42` takes two bytes, the opcode `A9` and the constant. `INC A` takes a single byte, `1A`, since it needs no operand at all. `STA $2000` takes three: the opcode `8D` and then the address, low byte first, which is why it sits in memory as `8D 00 20`.
+Notice that the instructions have different lengths. `LDA #$42` takes two bytes: the opcode `A9` and the constant. `INC A` takes a single byte (`1A`), since it needs no operand at all. `STA $2000` takes three: the opcode `8D` followed by the address, low byte first, which is why it appears in memory as `8D 00 20`.

-And when `INC A` reads the accumulator, it finds the `$42` the previous instruction just put there.
-Of course it does.
-What else would it find?
-Hold on to that question.
+Also notice that when `INC A` reads the accumulator, it finds the `$42` that the previous instruction just put there.
+This seems too obvious to even mention, but keep it in mind, because we'll come back to it later.

-No markers separate the instructions — the first byte tells you the length.
-Which makes the interpreter the loop everybody writes first: a switch on the opcode, each case returning a cycle count.
+There are no markers separating the instructions: the first byte tells you the length.
+That's why the first interpreter everybody writes is a loop with a switch on the opcode, where each case returns a cycle count:

 ```c
 u8 opcode = read(pc++);